-- the information given in the strategic and directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the strategic and directors' report have been prepared in accordance with applicable legal requirements.
+- the information given in the strategic report and directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the strategic report and directors' report have been prepared in accordance with applicable legal requirements.

-In the light of the knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified any material misstatements in the strategic and the directors' report.
+In the light of the knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified any material misstatements in the strategic report and directors' report.